lakshasri/lakshasri/README.md

 # 💫 About Me
-#### I code, I debug, I repeat.
-I’m Laksha , basically living in a world where my brain has more tabs open than my browser.
-When I'm not typing away like there's no tomorrow, I'm probably on a random deep dive about something I’ll forget in a week..<br>
+#### I’m Laksha , basically living in a world where my brain has more tabs open than my browser.<br>
- When life gets overwhelming, I channel my inner designer or suddenly develop an obsession with cleaning (totally normal coping mechanism right?)

 Currently, I’m diving into computer vision, along with the basics of ML and DL, while juggling a few ongoing projects in the field.
 Productivity or procrastination?
 You decide <br><br>
 ![mewhenicode](github.jpg)